wp-plugins/wp-backitup/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP BackItUp allows you to backup your database and wp-content folder.
+WP Backitup allows you to backup your database and wp-content folder.
 This allows you to quickly clone, backup and restore any of your Wordpress sites.

 == Description ==

-WP BackItUp uses nothing but PHP to allow you to backup and restore your Wordpress database, plugins, themes and uploads directories.
-You can create a backup of any site and, using WP BackItUp, quickly import your files, settings and content into a new site.
+WP Backitup uses nothing but PHP to allow you to backup and restore your Wordpress database, plugins, themes and uploads directories.
+You can create a backup of any site and, using WP Backitup, quickly import your files, settings and content into a new site.

 == Installation ==

 Installation of the plugin is straightforward:

-1. Upload the directory `wp-backitup` to the `/wp-content/plugins/` directory.
+1. Upload the directory `wp-Backitup` to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the `Plugins` menu in WordPress.
-1. Through the Wordpress dashboard, browse to Tools > WP BackItUp.
+1. Through the Wordpress dashboard, browse to Tools > WP Backitup.

 == Frequently Asked Questions ==